nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `view d`<br>

 #### Viewing all floating tasks
-View a list of all floating tasks in iManage.
+View a list of all floating tasks in iManager.
 Does not show pending, "done", overdue and today's tasks.

 Format: `view f`<br>

 #### Viewing all overdue tasks
-View a list of all tasks iManage.
+View a list of all overdue tasks in iManager.
 Does not show pending, "done", floating and today's tasks.

 Format: `view`<br>